tmoertel/mlao-lebo-deer/README.md

 -------------------------------------------------------------------------------

 No, quite the opposite is true.
 According to Mt.
-Lebanon's accident and deer-incident records, if an accident involves a deer, it is about 9 times *less* likely than usual to injure someone.
+Lebanon's accident and deer-incident records, if an accident involves a deer, the accident is much *less* likely than usual to injure someone: the risk is only 1/9th as great.
 While 35% of all car accidents in Mt.
 Lebanon result in injury, only 3.8% of accidents involving deer do.

 This does make sense when you think about it.